frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On September 26, 2022
+- Interestingly, most of the stock futures trend with its associated industry sector.
+And futhermore, sector index fund forecasting is largely deterministic even without model crossover.

 On September 24, 2022
 - Currently it appears that stock market index forecasting is not deterministic.
 It did slide into different model.
 However, thinking in subspace of linear algegra suggests that with cross model integration it will bridge the gap, and therefore it is likely deterministic in the end!!